C8Y Command Line Tool (CLI)

 $ c8ycli new cockpit cockpit

-c8ycli new my-cockpit cockpit -a @email@example.com scaffold an app with the version
+c8ycli new my-cockpit cockpit -a @firstname.lastname@example.org will scaffold an app with the version

 c8ycli new command can also be provided on its own without the

 [template] options.
-In this case a few steps must be completed via the interface before the app is scaffolded.
+In this case, follow the steps below to complete the process via the interface before the application is scaffolded.

 ?
 Enter the name of the project: (my-application)